daaniiieel/homie/README.md

 ## Setup
 - From the [Google Developers Console](https://console.developers.google.com), set up a new API project with the Classroom api.
 Go to the Credentials tab, and download the `credentials.json` for the type `Web application`
 - Download the latest executable from the releases page, or, clone this repo and cd to the `bin/` folder.
-- Place the `credentials.json` you downloaded in the same folder as `paks.dart` or the executable.
+- Place the `credentials.json` you downloaded in the same folder as `homie.dart` or the executable.
-- Start the executable with `dart paks.dart` or `./paks.exe`.
+- Start the executable with `dart homie.dart` or `./homie.exe`.
 The first time you run the program, it will prompt you with a Google auth dialog in your browser.
 Follow the steps, then copy-paste the code into the terminal.
 After this, it'll automatically refresh the token every time, you don't need to do anything.

 > This is an unofficial client for KRÉTA.